add_tax <- function(price, rate) price * (1 + rate)

 S made design decisions that R carries to this day:

-• Vectorized operations.
-In S, x * 2 multiplies every element of x.
+x * 2multiplies every element ofx.
 There is no loop, no index variable.
-The operation applies to the whole vector at once.
-This isn’t just convenient; it’s a design philosophy.
-S was built for people who think about columns of data, not individual numbers.
+The operation applies to the whole vector at once because S was built for people who think about columns of data, not individual numbers. - The assignment arrow

-• Copy-on-modify.
+<-.
+On the terminals available at Bell Labs in the 1970s, there was a key that typed a left arrow as a single character.
+Chambers used it for assignment.
+The=sign was reserved for named arguments in function calls.
+R kept both conventions. - Copy-on-modify.
 When you “modify” a value in S (and later R), the language quietly makes a copy.
 Your original data is never destroyed.
-This is a functional programming idea (values don’t change), made practical for interactive data analysis (you can always go back).
+This is a functional programming idea (values don’t change), made practical for interactive data analysis: you can always go back.

-• Functions from Scheme.
+- Functions from Scheme.
 When Chambers needed to decide how functions should work in S, he looked at Scheme.
 Functions in S are first-class values with lexical scoping, exactly as in Scheme.

 temperatures <- c(72, 85, 61, 90, 78)

-#> [1] 40 53 29 58 46
+temperatures - 32#> [1] 40 53 29 58 46

 No loop.
 You subtracted 32 from five numbers in one expression.
-In Fortran or C you would write a loop, manage an index, and store the result somewhere.
-S (and R after it) made this the default way of working with data.
+In Fortran or C you would write a loop, manage an index, and store the result somewhere; S (and R after it) made this the default way of working with data.

 2.4 R starts in Auckland

 R looks almost identical to S on the surface, but under the hood it is semantically closer to Scheme.
+So which pieces came from where?

 2.5 What R inherited